More Churches of Formia

 The Church of Sant’Anna, was once known as Santa Maria del Forno, probably because it was located close-by to an oven.
 It is located in the heart of the medieval district of Castellone and dates back to the 10th century and was possibly constructed on the site of a pagan temple.
-It houses a fresco of the Birth of the Virgin and other works dating from the 18th and 19th centuries.
-It is open on the evening of 1 June and during the month of December each year, when a beautiful nativity scene is exhibited.
+Above the altar is a fresco of the Birth of the Virgin and there are works dating from the 18th and 19th centuries.
+The Church of Sant’Anna is open during the feast of Sant’Anna and the evening of the 1st June each year.
+During the month of December a beautiful nativity scene is exhibited.

 Church of San Rocco

 Church of San Rocco was built in 1474 and has a single nave.
 It houses a 16th century oil triptych of The Virgin and Child with San Rocco and San Sebastiano, by the Neapolitan painter Girolamo Stabile.
 Sadly part this work has recently been stolen.
 It is located near to the Torre dell’Orologio in the Castellone district.

 Church of Santa Maria di Castagneto

 The Church of Santa Maria di Castagneto is located adjacent to the cemetery.
 It is the oldest surviving church in Formia dating from 1170 and was constructed on the remains of a Roman temple.
 It was founded by the Benedictines and was located within a thick chestnut grove, from which its name is derived.
 The church was renovated between 1935 – 1936.
 It has a characteristic bell tower which stands in front of the facade of the building.
 Incorporated into the external wall are numerous roman relics, taken from the remains of the roman temple.
 The interior of the structure has one aisle and is paved in ceramics of a primitive style.
 The church also has the remains of some medieval frescoes.